McDoogen/monstera/README.md

 [Workspace Setup](doc/workspace_setup.md)

 ## Packages
 This project consists of ROS 2 packages that compliment the major components of the robot.
 TODO:DS: brief detail on how to build the overall package

+### Monstera Blinky
+This package is a 'Hello World' package that I will use while setting up my development workflow.
+It will consists of a Node subscribed to teleop messages and blink different LEDs accordingly.

 ### Monstera Main Controller
 TODO:DS: Brief detail on Package 1
 TODO:DS: How to build Package 1
 TODO:DS: How to deploy Package 1
 TODO:DS: Link to Package 1, for more details and specific component documentation

-### Monstera Motor Controller
-TODO:DS: ...

 ### Monstera Motor Teleoperation
 #TODO:DS: First phase of control, just basic teleoperation.